As seen in:

 Here are a few websites offering free resume formats with photos:

-- Canva: this super popular graphic editor has a collection of over 600 resume templates.
+- Canva: this super popular graphic editor has a collection of over 600 pictures of resumes.
 They are super modern and stylish.
-On the downside, some templates may be too fancy and colourful for some recruiters’ taste.
+On the downside, some resume templates with photos may be too fancy and colourful for some recruiters’ taste.

 - Office: Microsoft Office also has a few resume formats for freshers and experienced candidates up its sleeve.
 Resume formats with photos can be edited in Word.
 However, the selection is rather limited, and editing requires access to MS Word and some knowledge of the software.